-Discharged in 1964, the five decided to stay in Germany, playing the clubs and taverns of Frankfurt, Munich and Nuremberg, practising in the afternoon, performing at night, partying until morning and sleeping until the afternoon . . .
+Discharged in 1964, the five decided to stay in Germany, playing in the clubs and taverns of Frankfurt, Munich and Nuremberg, practising in the afternoon, performing at night, partying until morning and sleeping until the afternoon . . .

 Remy and Niemann transformed The Torquays into an anti-Beatles, stripping down their original material to repetitive minimalist mantras which built up peaks of nervous tension, where lyrics became abstract shouted insults (“I hate you baby, but call me!”) or near-nonsensical Dadaist chants.